IceTank/Schematica/README.md

 8. Block supports.
 Things like sand, anvils and torches check  to see if the supporting block exists before placing.
 9. Much more fluid UI, including merged Load and Manipulate Schematic keybinds and cleaner rotation buttons.
 10. 2b inventory equip bypass (@IceTank)
+11. Expand Schematica's Pick block feature on Schematic preview blocks.
+The Pick block button will try to equip the preview block you are looking at or any shulkers in your inventory that contains that block.
+No more inventory searching for shulkers that may or may not contain that item!
+(You may have to rebind Schematicas Pick block button to something like CTRL + Middle Click)

 ### Compiling